aljazceru/sovereign-agents/README.md

 ### What are sovereign agents
 Sovereign agents are extension of a sovereign individual, expanding his capabilities and augmenting his intelect.

+### Why sovereign agents
+- technology advancements and state of the world has brought us to a point where it is possible and also needed to build them
+- freedom technology for free people by free people
+- pushing the boundries of possible and advancing the frontier
+- creating a free(er) market for compute and data

 ### Guiding principles for sovereign agents are:
 - they preserve the individuals privacy
 - they support the individuals goals